 More exposure to child-directed speech not only provides more models for learning words but also sharpens infants’ emerging lexical processing skills, with cascading benefits for vocabulary learning,” adds the study.

 But when parents speak in a softer, more passive manner using cautious words, this can make children ignore them.
 As parents become annoyed, they turn to aggression which can influence their kids’ mental health in the long run.

 “Communication with children and adolescents is an area that requires special attention,” explains a 2016 study.
 This is why it is important that parents are assertive yet empathic in their communication in order to develop the right listening skills in their children.
 Being assertive can enable you to be clear, firm, confident, consistent yet warm, and positive.

 Being empathic and assertive is the most effective way to make your children listen to you, understand you.
 It also helps you to listen to them as well.
 A 2006 study explains “Children learn more from what they see, modeled than from lectures.
 Parents of argumentative children often fail to see that the children are just mirroring their behavior.”

 If you are still wondering how to get your children to listen to you consistently while maintaining a positive flow of communication, then here are a few effective tips that can help you get started.

 1. Get your kid’s attention

-Instead of shouting orders, walk up to them, be at their physical level, make eye contact, create warm physical contact and build a connection before you speak.
-Understand what they are doing, ask them to pay attention, get rid of all distractions and tell them what you need to.
+Instead of shouting orders, walk up to them, be at their physical level, make eye contact, create warm physical contact, and build a connection before you speak.
+Understand what they are doing, ask them to pay attention, get rid of all distractions, and tell them what you need to.
 Once you are made your point, you also need to listen to their response and acknowledge that as well.